Khaledayman9/Emotion-Analysis-LSTM/README.md

   5. Improved Communication: In applications like chatbots or virtual assistants, recognizing and responding appropriately to emotions can make interactions more natural and empathetic.

   6. Market Research: Businesses can use emotion analysis to understand consumer feelings towards products, services, or marketing campaigns, helping in decision-making and strategy development.

+# Forming and Cleaning Data
+- **Load Data:** Import text data from files and structure it into a DataFrame.
+- **Clean Data:** Process the text to remove unnecessary characters, handle missing values, and normalize text for consistency.